succlz123/DeepCo/README.md

 Coze, Dify, Google Gemini, etc. You can also configure any OpenAI-compatible API or use native models via LM Studio/Ollama.

 > [!IMPORTANT]
-> (Only the Official DeepSeek Provider is currently supported)
+> (Only the Official DeepSeek Provider & Official Google Gemini Provider are currently supported)

 ## Feature